roudikk/guia/README.md

 A Result can be of any type.

-Sending/receiving results are done by the type of the navigation node:
+Sending/receiving results are done by the key of the navigation node:

 ```kotlin
     // Navigator.kt